 Read Write Inc – throughout Early Years and Key Stage 1 we use Read, Write Inc. to deliver our phonics provision.
 During the first half term, we assess children to then enable us to stream to ensure children are being suitably challenged to achieve their best outcome.
 Children are assessed regularly throughout the year and then streamed accordingly.
 This provision continues into Key Stage 2 for those children that still require the programme.

-Home Readers – In EYFS, Key Stage 1 and Key Stage 2, children have access to a wide range of home readers that are recorded using the reading diary.
+Home Readers – In EYFS and Key Stage 1 children have access to a wide range of home readers that are recorded using the reading diary.
 Children are encouraged to regularly change their books, as often as required, and for a record to be kept by school and home of the child’s reading progress.
 The books available are drawn from a range of publishers including Oxford, Pearson and Collins.
+KS2 and fluent readers in KS1 use the Accelerated Reader programme.
+Each child takes four Star tests, spread throughout the school year, to give them a ZPD (Zone of Proximal Development) range.
+The ZPD defines the readability range within which pupils should read to best develop their reading, while avoiding frustration.
+Children are then able to choose books to read at home and in school within their ZPD range.
+After the children have read their book they take a quiz and the result of this informs the level of book they should choose next.
+Class teachers monitor this closely and give advice to children about which level to try next.

 Class Novel – Each class in KS2 sets aside time, at least three times a week, for a class novel.
 To support us in this we use the Pie Corbett reading spine and a range of other recommended texts for each year group to ensure children are exposed to different genres.
 Class novels also form part of the teaching and learning sequence in English lessons for all classes from Year 2 to Year 6.